Do I Have a Case for Litigation?

 Whenever possible, we seek resolution through mediation and negotiation before taking your case to court.
 This cuts the cost of legal fees as well as sparing you the time and strain of going to trial.
 So before we take the litigation route, we will sit down and discuss the details of your case to help you determine whether litigation is necessary.

 Cases that typically require litigation involve large settlements, corporations and/or businesses, insurance bad faith, personal injury, and appellate matters.
-Cases such as debt settlement and personal injury settlement are usually handled through mediation.
+Cases such as personal injury settlement are usually handled through mediation.
 Ultimately, the individual nature and circumstances of your case are what determine whether litigation is the right path to go down to pursue the best results.

 What Constitutes an Appellate Case?